Thubten Samphel (Director)+91 8351886090 firstname.lastname@example.org

 Tenzin Dalha obtained his M.Phil degree in Mass Communication from Department of Journalism and Communication of the University of Madras in 2014.
 His dissertation as part of his M.Phil degree is "Social Media and Rise of Arab Spring".
 Earlier he has worked as freelance journalist and contributor to several photography and documentary projects.
 He is currently a research fellow at the Tibet Policy Institute, doing research on social media and Tibet.

 He has done his early education from TCV Ladakh and completed his doctoral studies in Anthropology from the University of Mysore.
-Tenzin Desal is currently a visiting fellow at the Tibet Policy Institute, researching on “Development in Tibet and Ethnic Policy in China".
+Dr. Tenzin Desal is currently a research fellow at the Tibet Policy Institute, researching on “Development in Tibet and Ethnic Policy in China".

 Dechen Palmo (Research Fellow)+91 8628958310 firstname.lastname@example.org

 Dechen Palmo is graduated from St. Joseph's College, Bangalore and then did her Post graduation from Stella Maris College, Chennai.
 In 2014 she obtained her M.Phil.
 Degree in International Relations from University of Madras, Chennai.
 Currently she is serving as a research fellow at the Tibet Policy Institute, researching on Tibetan Rivers..

 Bhuchung Dhargyal (Accountant)+91 9816612814 email@example.com

 Mr. Bhuchung Dhargyal is serving as the accountant cum project officer of the Tibet Policy Institute of the Central Tibetan Administration.
 He joined the civil service in 2010 and his first posting was in the Tibetan settlement office of Sataun in Himachal Pradesh.
 In 2013, he was appointed as the internal auditor of the Home Department where he served until his current posting at TPI.